smirnovalnik/microprocessor-units-course/docs/syllabus/syllabus.md

       - `lab2` - an example of _Lab #2 Real-time subsystem of MCU_
       - `lab3` - an example of _Lab #3 Serial input/output subsystem of MCU: SPI, UART, I2C_
     - `workshop` - examples analyzed in practical classes
-      - `ex1` - examples of solving four practical tasks: _Turning on the LED_, _Turning on the LED by absolute addresses_, _LED switch control_, _Flashing LED_
+      - `ex1` - examples of solving four practical tasks: _Turning on LED_, _Turning on LED by absolute addresses_, _LED switch control_, _Flashing LED_
       - `ex2` - examples of solving two practical tasks: _Reading ADC by software polling_, _Button anti-bounce_
       - `ex3` - examples of solving two practical problems: _External interrupts on I/O ports_, _Interrupt at the end of ADC conversion_
       - `ex4` - an example of solving a practical problem: _Running LED_
-      - `ex5` - an example of solving a practical problem: _Regulating the brightness of LEDs using a timer_
+      - `ex5` - an example of solving a practical problem: _Regulating the brightness of LEDs using timer_
       - `ex6` - an example of solving a practical problem: _Connecting external Flash memory via SPI_
       - `ex7` - an example of solving practical problems: _Controlling LEDs via UART_
 - `hardware` - source files for the _Learning Stand_ project in Altium Designer